Paulius Saudargas

-Paulius Saudargas (born 13 March 1979 in Kaunas) is a physicist, Deputy Speaker of the Seimas, Member of the Seimas for the Justiniškės constituency since 2008 and holds a PhD in biophysics.
+Paulius Saudargas (born 13 March 1979 in Kaunas) is a physicist and Deputy Speaker of the Seimas (legislature).
+He has been a Member of the Seimas for the Justiniškės constituency since 2008.

 Biography

 In 2001 graduated from the Faculty of Physics of Vilnius University, obtained a bachelor's degree in physics and a qualification of a physics teacher.
 In 2003 he obtained a master's degree in biophysics at Vilnius University, and in 2007 a PhD in biophysics, specialising in photoelectric, electroacoustic and spectroscopic studies of bacteriorhodopsin.

-From 1999 to 2000, he was a senior specialist in the Second Department of Operational Services under the Ministry of National Defense of Lithuania.
-In 2003, he worked as an engineer in the Laboratory of Electrical Quantities of the Institute of Semiconductor Physics.
-Between 2002 and 2007 (intermittently) he was an engineer in the Laboratory of Molecular Derivatives Physics of the Institute of Physics.
-Field of work – research of light-sensitive proteins by spectroscopic, photoelectric and electroacoustic methods.

 Political life

 From 2004 to 2005, he was a member of the board of the Young Christian Democrats.
 Between 2005 and 2007, Saudargas was a member of the board of the Lithuanian Council of Youth Organizations (LiJOT) and the Chairman of the Ethics Committee.

-He is member of the Homeland Union – Lithuanian Christian Democrats, since 2007 until 2008 was deputy executive xecretary.
+He is a member of the Homeland Union – Lithuanian Christian Democrats, and was deputy executive secretary from 2007 to 2008.

-Since 2008 Saudargas is member of the Seimas, elected in Justiniškės constituency.
+Since 2008 Saudargas is a Member of the Seimas, elected in Justiniškės constituency.

+Alongside Laurynas Kasčiūnas, Audronius Ažubalis and Vilija Aleknaitė-Abramikienė, Saudargas is considered to be a member of the party's Christian Democratic wing, which opposes the party's line on same-sex partnerships and other social questions.